What I learned trying to run multiple AI agents on real projects, and what I built because of it.

 The first four transitions had a natural home.
 Autocomplete lives in the editor.
 A sidebar agent lives in the IDE.
 A terminal agent lives in the terminal.
 But the fifth is different.

-The obvious answer is tmux — split your terminal into panes, run an agent in each one.
+One obvious answer is tmux — split your terminal into panes, run an agent in each one.
 I tried this.
 It works until it doesn't.
 Three agents means three panes to watch, with no unified view of what's done, what's stuck, and what needs you.
 You're manually tracking which agent finished, which branch to review, which to merge first.
 There's no shared state between them, no way to coordinate handoffs, and when you come back after twenty minutes, you're reading scrollback in three panes trying to reconstruct what happened.
 It scales to about two agents before the cognitive overhead eats the productivity gain.

 What I needed was a dashboard I could check — delegate work, switch to my own editor, glance back when something needed my attention.
 I also needed a server process that could stay alive, manage long-running agent sessions, and eventually respond to webhooks.
-And I wanted to talk to my team — voice input is natural for giving instructions and nearly impossible in a terminal.

 I started by giving multiple Claude Code instances their own branches and letting them work.
 The agents were fine.
 They could read code, write implementations, run tests.
 The problem was everything around them.